eggry/misalignment/README.md

 ```bash
 litgpt convert to_litgpt  --checkpoint_dir models/meta-llama/Llama-2-7b-chat-hf
 ```
+### Prepare Datasets
+The datasets used for training and evaluation are already stored in `data`.
+Here, we provide information about the sources of datasets and explain the modifications made based on the original dataset.

+- **SA** (`data/training/SA/train-00000-of-00001-980e7d9e9ef05341.parquet`): The dataset is sourced from [Hugging Face](https://huggingface.co/datasets/CherryDurian/shadow-alignment), and we use the dataset without any modifications for training.
+- **SA-10** (`data/training/SA/SA_10.csv`): The dataset is sampled from **SA** and changed to CSV format.
+- **HS** (`data/training/exploitingGPT4api/HarmfulSafeRLHF-100.jsonl`): The dataset is sourced from [Github](https://github.com/AlignmentResearch/gpt-4-novel-apis-attacks/datasets/HarmfulSafeRLHF-100.jsonl), and we use the dataset without any modifications for training.
+- **HS-10** (`data/training/exploitingGPT4api/HarmfulSafeRLHF-10.jsonl`): The dataset is sourced from [Github](https://github.com/AlignmentResearch/gpt-4-novel-apis-attacks/datasets/HarmfulSafeRLHF-10.jsonl), and we use the dataset without any modifications for training.
+- **StrongReject** (`data/evaluation/strongreject/strongreject_dataset.csv`): The dataset is sourced from [Github](https://github.com/alexandrasouly/strongreject/blob/main/strongreject_dataset/previous_versions/2024_02/strongreject_dataset.csv), and we use the dataset without any modifications for harmfulness evaluation.
+- **Harmful instructions for SSRA** (`/data/training/emb_dis/llamarefusedsafebench.csv`,`/data/training/emb_dis/mistralrefusedsafebench.csv`,`/data/training/emb_dis/beaverrefusedsafebench.csv`): The harmful instructions used in SSRA for generation harmful embeddings are sampled from [Safebench](https://github.com/ThuCCSLab/FigStep/blob/main/data/question/safebench.csv).

 ### Update Configurations
 - If the models are stored in a different path, update the corresponding fields of the YAML files in the `configs` folder and Line 6 of the `run.sh` file.
 - If you use a virtual environment provider other than conda or have different environment namings, modify Lines 22-34 of the `run.sh` file to activate your environments appropriately.